-Prerequisites: BIOL 111 and BIOL 112 BIOL 241 Introductory GeneticsInvestigates the principles of heredity, including Mendelian genetics, population genetics, and the genetics of microorganisms.
+Prerequisites: "C" or higher in BIOL 111 and BIOL 112 BIOL 241 Introductory GeneticsInvestigates the principles of heredity, including Mendelian genetics, population genetics, and the genetics of microorganisms.
 The course consists of two hours of lecture, one hour discussion of journal readings, and three hours of laboratory per week.
 There is an additional laboratory fee for this course.
 Formerly BIO 222 Introductory Genetics.

 Prerequisite: "C" or higher in BIOL 112 BIOL 351 EcologyThis course is an introduction to the major subdisciplines in ecology: behavioral, population, community and ecosystems ecology.
 Topics studied will include mating systems and life history strategies; population growth; competition and coexistence; predation, herbivory and parasitism; composition and structure of natural communities; global patterns of biodiversity; and biological succession.
 Students will learn how to collect ecological data in the field and in the laboratory, and to use statistics to analyze their results.
 Formerly BIO 318 Ecology.